Fortnite toys: the best figurines and gear

 Nerf Fortnite AR-L Blaster | $50

-The AR-L Blaster won't be available until next summer, but even then, I can't recommend buying a kid a plastic replica of a military-grade weapon.
-Fortnite might be bright and colorful otherwise, but it's still strange that so many of the weapons are based on real world counterparts.
+I can't recommend buying a kid a plastic replica of a military-grade weapon.
+Fortnite might be bright and colorful otherwise, but it's still strange that so many of the weapons are based on real-world counterparts.
 Without the context of Fortnite's cartoon world and rules of play, it loses the innocence that was barely there to begin with.
 It's just strange and distasteful.

 Some egg-shaped collectibles I'm beginning to think I hallucinated | Please help me